Task automation: Types of tasks that can be automated and how to automate them

 Task automation is using technology to complete tasks instead of manually handling them.
 Modern technology lets you automate many types of business processes.
 Automating time-consuming and repetitive tasks increases the workflow’s productivity and stops team members from spending valuable time on unimportant tasks.

-Types of tasks that can be successfully automated
+Examples of tasks that can be successfully automated

 Let’s dive into six types of different tasks that are best left to automation.